BrailleSC/wjennings_portfolio/eSports ELO Project/README.md

 # Esports Tournament ELO Tracker

+(Project is complete, but the portfolio formatting is still under construction!)
 Welcome to my end-to-end pipeline for pulling tournament data through the start.gg API, loading it into PostgreSQL, and computing ELO ratings based on matches throughout the 6 bigest "Guilty Gear Strive" tournaments in 2024 with a transparent, auditable ledger for easily queryable data.
 The project outline will be documented in this readme with a few example queries towards the end.

 ## Features
 - Python Script pulls tournament + event metadata and set results from start.gg API via GraphQL.